Conference chair

 Laura Seebohm

-Chief Executive, Wearside Women In NeedGavin Smart
+Chief Executive, Wearside Women In NeedKanika Selvan

 Chief Executive, Chartered Institute of HousingPrior to becoming CEO Gavin served as both Deputy CEO and, before that, Director of Policy and Practice at the CIH.
 Before joining CIH Gavin worked at the National Housing Federation (NHF), latterly as Assistant Director for Research and Futures where he led the NHF’s research and analysis function, it’s future facing thinking and it’s policy work on finance and government investment.
 Gavin joined the NHF from a spell working for the UK civil service commissioning research and analysis into a variety of housing policy areas.
 He began his career as an academic researcher at the School for Policy Studies at the University of Bristol.